ismo-karkkainen/datalackey/README.md

     sudo make install

 # Notes

+As the source code indicates in places, various BSD variants have been tried but even though the source code compiles, tests fail.

 This is supposed to be able to handle other formats than JSON in the future.
 Currently only JSON is supported.
 Hence options that have just one